Lifestyle

 Build-Your-Own is the Way to Go

 One of the easiest ways to keep everyone happy is to build your menu around whole foods, give lots of options, then make everyone fix their own combination.
-Put out a mix of ingredients and let your gang make their own pizza, pasta, tacos, or paninis.
+Put out a mix of ingredients and let your gang make their own pizza, pasta, tacos, flatbreads, or paninis.
 Everyone can fill up on their protein of choice.

 Make More Meals Around Beans and Legumes